Unicorn Stakes

-The Unicorn Stakes (Japanese ユニコーンステークス) is a Grade 3 horse race for three-year-old Thoroughbreds run in June over a distance of 1600 metres on dirt at Tokyo Racecourse.
+The Unicorn Stakes (Japanese ユニコーンステークス) is a Grade 3 horse race for three-year-old Thoroughbreds run in Japan in April over a distance of 1,900 metres on dirt at Kyoto Racecourse.

 The race was first run in 1996 and has held Grade 3 status ever since.
-The race was run over 1800 metres at Nakayama Racecourse in 1996, 1998, 1999 and 2000.
+The race was run over 1,800 meters at Nakayama Racecourse in 1996, 1998, 1999 and 2000 before being moved to Tokyo Racecourse in 2001 until 2023 and was run over 1,600 meters.
+The race was permanently moved to Kyoto Racecourse in 2024, and the distance was also increased to 1,900 meters.
+The schedule was also moved from June to late April, positioned as a preparatory race for the Tokyo Derby, which is run in June and for which the Unicorn Stakes winner receives a guaranteed spot.

 Past winners of the race have included Taiki Shuttle, Agnes Digital and Kane Hekili.